Stripburger

-Stripburger (established in 1992 by the Strip Core collective) started as an international art fanzine, thus becoming a pioneer of independent comics in Slovenia.
+Stripburger is an alternative comics magazine featuring works by both Slovene and foreign comic authors, published in Slovenia by the editorial collective of the same name.

+Stripburger features works by Slovene and foreign comic authors, together with news, reviews, interviews, and reflections on the comics medium.
+Being multilingual (Slovenian and English), the magazine has developed into an important resource on the international (especially European) comic scene.

-Nowadays it publishes an awarded alternative comics magazine featuring works by both Slovene and foreign comic authors, as well as stand-alone comic books, original Slovenian works and translations of alternative international comic books and graphic novels.
-Additionally, an important part of the magazine's activities is its focus on comics exhibitions and workshops.
+Besides the magazine, Stripburger also publishes stand-alone comic books, original Slovenian works, and translations of alternative international comic books and graphic novels.
+An important part of Stripburger's activities is its focus on comics exhibitions and workshops.

 Stripburger magazine

-The only Slovene alternative comics magazine features works by Slovene and foreign comic authors, together with news, reviews, interviews and reflections on the comics medium.
-In January 2001 the magazine won an award for the best fanzine at the International Festival of Comic Art in Angoulême.

-Being multilingual (Slovenian and English), the magazine has developed into an important resource on the international (especially European) comic scene.
+Stripburger was established in 1992 by the Strip Core collective — Samo Ljubešić, Jani Mujić, Božo Rakočević, Dare Kuhar, and Katerina Mirović — as an international art fanzine, thus becoming a pioneer of independent comics in Slovenia.

+In its 30 years, Stripburger has featured more than 700 artists from more than 30 countries all around the world.
 Currently, two editions of the magazine are issued annually.

-In its 25 years, Stripburger has featured more than 700 artists from more than 30 countries all around the world.

-Stripburger special issues
+Special issues

-Occasionally, Stripburger also publishes special issues that focus on specific themes like ecology, sex, madness, anti-nazi, human rights, war, handicap and work.
+Occasionally, Stripburger publishes special issues that focus on specific themes like ecology, sex, madness, anti-Nazism, human rights, war, handicaps, and work.

-Some of the best special issues: